Shakespeare's signet ring

-The purported Shakespeare's signet ring or seal ring, is a gold signet ring with the initials WS.
-It was found in Stratford-upon-Avon, United Kingdom, in 1810 and may have belonged to William Shakespeare.
-It is kept by the Shakespeare Birthplace Trust (SBT).
+The purported Shakespeare's signet ring or seal ring, is a gold signet ring with the initials "WS".
+In 1810 it was found near the Holy Trinity Church, Stratford-upon-Avon, United Kingdom and may have belonged to William Shakespeare.
+It was donated to the Shakespeare Birthplace Trust (SBT), and is displayed at Nash's House next to New Place, Stratford-upon-Avon.

 Robert Wheler

 According to Robert Bell Wheler, a local historian of Stratford-upon-Avon, the ring was found on Friday the 16th of March, 1810, in a field near the Holy Trinity Church in Stratford-upon-Avon, by a Mrs Martin, wife of a labourer.
 Immediately after her discovery, Mrs Martin took the ring to a local silversmith's shop, where it was immersed in nitric acid, in order to prove or ascertain the metal of the ring.
 This, says Wheler, may have destroyed the ring’s "precious aerugo", or tarnish, but it did restore the ring's original color.
 Word of the discovery reached Wheler, and he managed to buy the ring from Mrs Martin on the very same day, March 16.
 He paid her 36 shillings, which was the value of the ring's gold at the time.
 The ring, Wheler felt, must have been lost for "a great many years", because it appeared "nearly black" when it was discovered.
 Wheler noted that the ring was "of tolerably large dimensions", and he thought that it must have been an Elizabethan gentleman's ring.
 Similar rings, he pointed out, could be found portrayed in Elizabethan paintings and monuments.
 Plus the distinctive formation of the letters "W" and "S", agree with the way the letters were formed in Shakespeare's day–proof of which could be seen nearby on tombs, and in Shakespeare’s monument in the Holy Trinity Church.
 Wheler noticed another element the ring had of the Elizabethan style–the "union of the letters by the ornamental string and tassels", a design that could also be found along with the letters "T" and "L" on a porch ornament of Charlcote-house—a mansion located near Stratford-upon-Avon and built by Thomas Lucy.
 Lucy is the person said to have prosecuted young William Shakespeare for poaching deer.
 Wheler considered the possibility that the ring might have belonged to William Shakespeare.